Canada Infrastructure Canada

 The legislative review process

-Under the Canada Infrastructure Bank Act (CIB Act), the Minister of Infrastructure and Communities, as designated Minister, is required to undertake a review of the provisions and operations of the Act every five years and report to Parliament:
+Under the CIB Act, the Minister of Infrastructure and Communities, as designated Minister, is required to undertake a review of the provisions and operations of the Act every five years and report to Parliament.
+The related provisions of the CIB Act are as follows:

 27 (1) Every five years beginning on the day on which this Act comes into force, the designated Minister must have a review of the provisions and operation of this Act undertaken.

-- whether the policy premises and context that underpinned the creation of the CIB are still sound and pertinent;
+• whether the policy premises and context that underpinned the creation of the CIB were still sound and pertinent;

-- whether the CIB's legislated mandate and authorities to support its operations remain relevant in the context of an evolving policy and infrastructure landscape; and
+• whether the CIB's legislated mandate and authorities to support its operations remained relevant in the context of an evolving policy and infrastructure landscape; and

-- whether changes or clarifications are needed to position the CIB going forward.
+• whether changes or clarifications were needed to position the CIB going forward.

 Additional information